Hillsborough River (Florida): Timeline

 (1861) During the American Civil War, Tampa Bay is blockaded by federal troops to prevent goods from leaving Tampa or from coming into Tampa.

 (1863) Federal troops march upriver to a location near the present day site of Lowry Park Zoo.
 There they discover a blockade-running steamer and sloop loaded with cotton.
 The ships are burned.
 The skirmish that follows is the only Civil War action on the Hillsborough River.

-(1891) The Tampa Bay Hotel, now the Henry B. Plant Museum, opens with a grand ball.

 (1897) At a cost of $150,000 an electrical dam is built on the river by Consumers Electric Light and Street Railway Company.
 The dam was located halfway between present-day 40th Street and 56th Street on the Hillsborough River (today's Temple Crest neighborhood.)

 (1898) On December 13, 1898 the dam is dynamited by cattle barons angry at the loss of grazing land.
 They tried three times.
-The first on January 8, 1897,shortly after construction was completed.
+The first on January 8, 1897, shortly after construction was completed.
 When the water is low, remnants of the dynamited dam can be seen.

 (1898–99) TECO buys the Consumers Electric Light and Street Railway Company and builds a new electric generating dam downstream of the current site north of Sulphur Springs.

 (1899) Tampa's first water plant is built by the private Tampa Waterworks Company.
 It pumped well water to supply the City of Tampa until March 6, 1923, when the people voted to purchase the Waterworks plant.

 (1900) The Sulphur Springs (Sulphur Springs, Tampa, Florida) property is developed and open to the public.

 (1910) Hillsborough Bay is channelized to the mouth of the Hillsborough River with the Rivers and Harbors Act of 1899.
 Up to 1913 the Hillsborough River watershed is heavily logged for its valuable cypress, longleaf pine and oak.

 (1911–1914) Bertha Potter Palmer (Bertha Palmer) (of Chicago and Sarasota) completes purchases of 19000 acre bordering the Hillsborough River in present-day Temple Terrace, Temple Crest, Terrace Park, Busch Gardens and the University of South Florida area.
 She calls her property "Riverhills Ranch", an exclusive hunting preserve where she builds a lodge and guest houses among other structures.
 She dies in 1918.

 (1922) The Temple Terrace Golf and County Club, located on the river in Temple Terrace opens with a Washington Ball.

 (1923) The city of Tampa builds a water treatment plant to utilize the water supply from the water above the dam.